EF4 framework settings

-Excluded scripts - list of scripts that are excluded from defer loading by default, because of script dependencies.
+Excluded scripts - list of scripts that are excluded from deferring loading by default, because of script dependencies.

-Exclude scripts - add scripts (file name or part of the path) to be excluded from defer loading.
-Each file should be added in a new line.
+Exclude scripts from deferring - add scripts (file name or part of the path) to be excluded from deferring loading.
+Each file should be added to a new line.

 Debug optimization - enable this option to display information on how the optimization process manipulates the scripts and styles.
 This option should be disabled on a live website.